 To demonstrate this, I want to show you an example of a very typical thing that guitar students will say when I ask them about their goals.
 In saying this, the students often think they have stated a goal but they actually haven’t.
 These players, especially beginners, and especially older students, will say something like:

-“I don’t really think I have goals, I just want to play for my own enjoyment”
+"I don't have goals.
+I just want to play for my own enjoyment."

 Well that’s great, but guess what?
 It doesn’t mean anything.
 Why not?
 Every guitar player in the history of the world plays on some level for their own enjoyment.
 Your real goal is whatever you want to achieve that will MAKE guitar playing enjoyable for you.